Stock and station agency: Staff in the field

-A vital and well-liked part of their rural community, in remote areas, stock agents perform a variety of commercial and social functions.
-They bring to outlying homesteads on farms and stations stores, mail and newspapers, local news and gossip.
+A vital part of their rural community, in remote areas, stock agents perform a variety of commercial and social functions.
+They bring to outlying homesteads on farms and stations stores, mail and newspapers, and local news.

 Next the stock agent turns to real work and:

 reports to his client on market trends and prices;

 sorts stock into lines for sales;

 sorts prime animals for the freezing works;

 values livestock and advises on different marketing options for stock;